How to spot the signs of cyberbullying and address it head-on with the young person in your life.

 A child being cyberbullied may:

-Talk to your young person about being an ally to the victim when they come across situations of cyberbullying online.
-If they witness someone else being cyberbullied, they should:
+In some cases, your child may be a witness to someone else being cyberbullied.
+Talk to your young person about being an ally to the victim when they come across these situations and let them know that they should:

 When you’re equipped to identify the signs of cyberbullying, you can better help the young person in your life.
 It’s also critical to keep an open line of communication around digital safety, empowering your young person to be an informed digital citizen who can prevent, recognize and stop cyberbullying in its tracks.